RedPillAnalytics/checkmate-examples-archive/obi/README.md

 ```

 Checkmate for OBI enables the following Task Groups:
-* **Checkmate Distribution**: Managing the creation and deletion of different types of OBIEE distribution files.
+* **Checkmate Distribution**: Managing of different types of OBIEE *artifacts* of OBIEE content: *distribution files* and *BAR* files.
+Distribution files are the ZIP artifacts of OBIEE content that Checkmate generates.
+Depending on the workflow, a distribution contains a binary metadata repository, the full catalog, an archive represenetation of the `/Shared` folders of the catalog, incremental patches for both the repository and the catalog, and the results files from any regression tests run while building the artifact.
+We'll dive more into distirubtion files later on.
+BAR files are zip files that were introduced in OBIEE 12c.
 * **Checkmate Export**: Tasks that facilitate exporting content from an OBIEE instance into the build directory and eventually into source control.
 * **Checkmate Import**: Tasks that facilitate importing content into an OBIEE instance from source control, or from artifacts downloaded from Maven.
 * **Checkmate SCM**: Tasks for integrating 'checkout' and 'commit' workflows with [Git](https://git-scm.com).
 These tasks are for very complex workflows, and are generally unnecessary when using standard CI/CD processes.
 * **Checkmate Services**: The `metadataReload` task, which executes *Reload Files and Metadata* in OBIEE.
-* **Checkmate Testing**: Tasks for Regression Testing OBIEE.
+* **Checkmate Testing**: Tasks for regression testing OBIEE.

 The Maven Publish plugin enables the following Task Groups:
 * **Publishing**: Publishing content to Maven repositories.